aparnag-15/Resume-Aparna-Ghantasala/README.md

 * Design customer experiences for multiple consoles on the AWS Backup team for a fully managed data protection service that makes it easy to centralize and automate backup across AWS services.
 * Drive research and design processes while working closely multiple stakeholders from management and marketing.
 Analyze customer pain points and define UX design goals and strategies.
 * Design concept solutions, test with customers and incorporate feedback, write UX copy and hand-off hi-fi designs to engineering for implementation.
-*	Worked with product managers, front-end and back-end engineers to design solutions and handed-off 5 backup features in 2 months which will be launched in October 2021.
+*	Worked with product managers, front-end engineers, and back-end engineers to design solutions and handed-off 5 backup features in 2 months which will be launched in October 2021.

 #### Lead Product Designer | Puget Sound PMI, Seattle, WA | August 2020- Present
 * Design end-to-end website solutions to facilitate a project manager's career growth.
 Address stakeholder needs and define goals to design user flows and UI solutions to improve website navigation and keep customers engaged with community activities.